davidnach/DeadWoodBoardGame/README.md

 # DeadwoodBoardGame
-digital implementation of DeadWood (by Cheapass Games)
+GUI implementation of DeadWood (by Cheapass Games)